Finding Undergraduate Research Opportunities

 - Talk to an adviser for help identifying the best opportunity fit for you.
 Advisers are available to assist you with applying to opportunities.

-The Office of Research presents a summer workshop series designed to support students engaged in undergraduate research or creative practice at UW Bothell.
+The Office of Research presents a summer workshop series every year designed to support students engaged in undergraduate research or creative practice at UW Bothell.

 Terryl Ross, PhD, Assistant Dean of Diversity, Equity & Inclusion